Three bodies, 1,700 acres and a whole lot of hogs: Alex Murdaugh’s $4m Moselle estate

 “There were literally dozens of people at Moselle last weekend trespassing, taking selfies in front of the feed room,” he said, condemning the “carnival attitude” of some members of the public.

-After the jury visit, the day’s proceedings resumed in Colleton County Courthouse with the defence and prosecution arguing the charges for how the jury will deliberate.
+After the jury visit, proceedings resumed in Colleton County Courthouse with the defence and prosecution delivering closing arguments.

-Then, jurors will hear closing arguments before they begin deliberations – as soon as Wednesday afternoon.
+The jury was sent out to deliberate on the afternoon of 2 March and returned with a guilty verdict less than three hours later.

-Ultimately, the same day that the spotlight shines once again on the family home, Mr Murdaugh could find himself with a new, more permanent home – behind bars.
+Murdaugh will now find himself with a new, more permanent home – behind bars.